ppy/osu-wiki/news/2024/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks.md

 series: The Followpoint
 ---

-Have you ever wondered what is going on inside a score farmer's head?
-Well, today is your chance to find out in our latest interview!
+Have you ever wondered what's going on inside a score farmer's head?
+Today's your chance to find out in our latest interview!

 ![](/wiki/shared/news/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks/banner.jpg)

-osu!catch players, rejoice, as we are releasing an interview with a figure many of you may know, [Predominador](https://osu.ppy.sh/users/4568537)!
-There are quite a few reasons you may have heard of them, from their [Beatmap Spotlights](/wiki/Beatmap_Spotlights) participation to reaching insane milestones, one of such being 100,000 SS ranks, which they achieved recently!
-And in this interview we can learn more about Predominador and their thoughts on some aspects of the game. 👀
+osu!catch players, rejoice, as we are releasing an interview with a figure you may know, [Predominador](https://osu.ppy.sh/users/4568537)!
+There are quite a few reasons you may have heard of them, from their [Beatmap Spotlights](/wiki/Beatmap_Spotlights) participation to reaching insane milestones, such as attaining 100,000 SS ranks, which they've achieved recently!
+Follow on to learn more about Predominador and their thoughts on some aspects of the game. 👀

 Now, let's get to reading!